Driving above 12,000 feet in Rocky Mountain National Park

 deer-mountain-trailhead-map

 The problem with Deer Mountain is there are no signs anywhere!
 You’d think there would be an arrow pointing to the summit when the trail reaches the part where it becomes necessary to branch off.
 But nothing.
 You fail, Rocky Mountain National Park rangers.
-Again.
+Just like when they failed to tell me where to see bighorn sheep.

 I was slightly nervous during the hike because of all the caverns and caves created by giant rocks.
 Mountain lions could easily be living in there.